wiringbits/wiringbits.github.io/_posts/2020-03-22-notes-about-play-framework-and-the-execution-context.markdown

 ## Avoid the global ExecutionContext
-It should be clear that the global execution context must not be used in any place, while it's common to just add this line while experimenting, you shouldn't it:
+It should be clear that the global execution context must not be used in any place, while it's common to just add this line while experimenting, you shouldn't use it:

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global